gvwilson/sdxpy/src/http/index.md

 and the [%i "server" %] sends a [%g http_response "response" %] containing some data.
-Servers can construct responses however they want: they can copy files from disk, generated [%i "HTML" %] dynamically, or anything else a programmer can think of.
+Servers can construct responses however they want: they can copy files from disk, generate [%i "HTML" %] dynamically, or do anything else a programmer can think of.

 This chapter shows how to build a simple web server that understands the basics of HTTP